sushantjadhav416/E-shop_project/README.md

 - Execute the Docker build command to build docker image and use this application as container.

-- You can find Kubernetes deployment Yaml files in Deploymentfiles folder.
+- You can find Kubernetes deployment .Yaml files in Deploymentfiles folder.

+## Continous Integration of Two teir Application .
+1. Using jenkins:
+- Configure a jenkins server and Install required Plugins.
+- Plugins: Docker,git,github
+- Setup credentials of docker registry and add github Token.
+- Create Pipline in jenkins and configure jenkinsfile path and Build the pipline.

+## Continous Deployment Of Two Teir application.

 ## Technology Stack
 - User Interface: HTML ,CSS,JS, bootstarp